rundis/gradle-buster-plugin/README.md

 Now on your CI server you specify -PbusterKillOnFail=true to ensure that the buster server and phantom processes aren't left dangling.

+#### busterAutoTest
+* This task will keep the gradle build running (ctrl+c to quit).
+* It doesn't support multiprojects very nicely, so you would need to do something along the lines of _$ gradle :subproject:busterAutoTest_ for each subproject

 ### Usage scenarios